DW01/traktor-docs/engine/resources.md

 mesh1 = nullptr;
 ```

 This is automatic and safe.
-You never need to manually unload resources—when they're no longer referenced, the system takes care of cleanup.
+You never need to manually unload resources.
+When they're no longer referenced, the system takes care of cleanup.

 ## Hot Reloading: Instant Iteration